MoveInEurope – Quantifying INsect biomass, abundance, activity and MOVEment patterns across EUROPE

 Project objectives

 The MoveInEurope project aims to quantify the spatiotemporal variability in aerial insect activity, abundance, and biomass, as well as migratory movement patterns of insects during the growing season (from March-October) from southwest to northeast Europe over five years (2021-2025).
-We also explore the relationships of daily and seasonal insect activity, abundance, biomass, and migratory movement patterns with environmental and anthropogenic factors, and the links to those of insectivorous birds.
+We, furthermore, will explore the relationships of daily and seasonal insect activity, abundance, biomass, and migratory movement patterns with environmental and anthropogenic factors, and the links to those of insectivorous birds.

 Methodology